User and Company Lookup

 Sorting the Results

-Creating a User/Company Notification
+Creating a User and Company Notification

 Create Cohort

-Once the cohort is saved, you can target the cohort with Moesif’s automation features like triggering behavioral emails and dynamically sampling customers.
+After creating a cohort, you can target the cohort with Moesif’s automation features like triggering behavioral emails and dynamically sampling customers.

 Creating a Sample Rate for a Cohort

-Then, create a cohort for the sample rate.
+2. In the dialog that appears, create a cohort for the sample rate.

 Updated: